Ski jumping techniques: V-style

 The V-style, sometimes called the Graf–Boklöv technique, remains the sport's most recent significant technique change, with the ski tips spread outwards in a highly aerodynamic "V" shape.
 It became the predominant jumping technique following the Däscher/parallel style, which was last used in the early 1990s.

 The originator of the V-style was Mirosław Graf, a Polish ski jumper from Szklarska Poręba.
 Graf discovered the technique as a child in 1969, but it was not taken seriously by his contemporaries.
 He was nonetheless aware that the V-style was highly effective, as his jumps became considerably longer.

 In the early 1980s, Steve Collins used a modified variation of the V-style, or "delta style", with the ski tips held together in front instead of at the rear.
 Collins was the youngest winner of a World Cup event at the age of fifteen, but his technique never caught on.
 During this era, any technique aside from the parallel style was considered inappropriate by FIS judges.
 Although it enabled much longer jumps – up to ten per cent more than the parallel style – judges made it an issue to award poor marks to those who used it.

 The V-style only became recognised as valid by judges in the early 1990s, following wins and high rankings by Jan Boklöv, Jiří Malec and Stefan Zünd, who insisted on using the technique despite receiving low style points.
 By the mid-1990s it had become the predominant style of jumping used by all athletes, and was therefore no longer penalised as it had proven to be both safer and more efficient than the parallel style.

+The efficiency of the V-style can be elevated with a low body weight, which carries several health risks.